The English Legal System

 Small Claims Track

-In a county court you can sue someone for small claims.
-These claims are heard by a district judge with appeal to a circuit judge.
+In a county court, you can sue someone for small claims.
+These claims are heard by a district judge with an appeal to a circuit judge.

-Claims for between $5000 and 15,000 will be fast tracked in county court.
+Claims for between $5000 and 15,000 will be fast-tracked in county court.
 The cases cannot last more than one day and there is a limit on how much the lawyers’ costs can be.
-If heard by a district judge, appeal is to a circuit judge.
+If heard by a district judge, the appeal is made to a circuit judge.
 A second appeal can be made to the Court of Appeal, but they often won’t take them.

 Claims over $15,000 are multi-tracked.
 If the claim is over $50,000 it will be heard in High Court.
 It might also be held in High Court for certain other reasons.
-If heard by a district judge, circuit judge or High Court judge, appeal is to the Court of Appeal.
+If heard by a district judge, circuit judge, or High Court judge, the appeal is to the Court of Appeal.

 Judicial Review – Grounds

 - The legal body makes a mistake by applying the incorrect law or asking the wrong legal question.

 - The legal body exercises power incorrectly.
 It may apply a statutory objective with the incorrect legal test.

 - The legal body uses the power that is outside of its jurisdiction